clearflask/clearflask/INSTALLATION.md

 Change the config property `...EmailServiceImpl$Config.useService` to `ses` and give the proper IAM access.

+IAM actions:

+- SendEmail
+- SendRawEmail

-Alternatiely use any other email provider and fill out the SMTP settings
+Alternatively use any other email provider and fill out the SMTP settings

 ## Installation improvements